It's good to know

 • Currently smoke or quit in the last 10 years, and

-• Have no current symptoms (like coughing up blood or wheezing), and
+• Have no signs or symptoms suggesting you may have lung cancer (like coughing up blood or wheezing), and

-• Have a smoking history of at least 30 pack years (your doctor will help calculate this).
+• Have a history of tobacco cigarette smoking of at least 30 pack years (your doctor or healthcare provider can help calculate this).

 NLCSP Lungs Icon